Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Vertex operator algebras and weak quasi-Hopf algebras, unitarizing

-In the setting of rational conformal field theory, Moore and Seiberg observing an analogy between certain polynomial equations that they had obtained and the structure of a braided tensor category, discovered these structures in conformal field theory \cite{Moore-Seiberg1}, \cite{Moore-Seiberg2}.
-It took a long time and the work of many authors to construct braided tensor category structures on the WZW models, and show that they are modular tensor categories.
-The first constructions were accomplished by the monumental work by Kazhdan and Lusztig, Finkelberg, Bakalov and Kirillov.
+The first constructions were accomplished by the monumental work by Kazhdan and Lusztig, Finkelberg.
 In a series of papers, inspired by the work by Kazhdan and Lusztig, Huang and Lepowsky introduced a new notion of {\it braided vertex tensor category} and constructed this structure on ${\rm Rep}(V)$ under certain general assumptions, one of the most important being {\it associativity of intertwining operators}.
 This notion is stronger than the notion of braided tensor category, and their methods for the tensor product module are quite different from the work by Kazhdan and Lusztig and verification of the coherence properties for the associativity morphisms and the braiding (pentagon and hexagon equations) is mostly included in their construction.

 Let $V$ be a VOA satisfying the rationality assumptions in \cite{Huang2}, namely:

 \begin{itemize} \item[(a)] $V$ is simple and of CFT type (i.e. $V_{(n)}=0$ for $n<0$, $V_{(0)}={\mathbb C}1$) and the contragredient module $V'$ is isomorphic to $V$ as a $V$-module; \item[(b)] every $\mathbb{Z}_{\geq 0}$-graded weak module is a direct sum of irreducible $V$-modules; \item[(c)] $V$ is $C_2$-cofinite, that is $V/C_2(V)$ is finite dimensional, with $C_2(V)$ the subspace of $V$ spanned by $a_{(-2)}b$, for $a$, $b\in V$. \end{itemize}